migsilva89/migsilva89/README.md

 I consider myself a hard worker person, who learns easily.
 I have a passion for new things and an interest in learning.

 - 📓 Self-taught;
-- 📂 Atm working with: HTML5, CSS3, SASS, Bootstraap, TailwindCSS, Javascript;
+- 📂 Atm working with: HTML5, CSS3, SASS, Bootstraap, TailwindCSS w/PostCSS, Javascript;
 - 🌱 Learning NodeJs, Express, VueJs;

 <!-- <div>